 The last battle at Ruapekapeka in January 1846 was something of an anti-climax.
 A British force of 1,300 men laid siege to about 600–800 Māori, only for the Māori to abandon the pā without a serious fight.

-The northern war set a pattern for other land wars in many parts of the country.
-Despite the success of their fortifications and strategies in battle, the Māori were ultimately unable to fight long campaigns against the British, who had superior numbers and armaments.
+The northern war set a pattern for other wars iaround the North Island.
+Despite the success of their fortifications and battle strategies, the Māori were unable to sustain long campaigns against the British, who had superior numbers and armaments.
 The British were also able to keep their regularly supplied armies in the field for long periods, while Māori fighters often had to return to their homes to tend cultivations and look after their families.

 The promises of the treaty were one thing; the reality of colonisation was quite another, especially when it came to land.
-Before 1865 Ngāpuhi lost in excess of 72,000 hectares of land in the Hokianga and Bay of Islands through pre-treaty claims by Europeans, so-called surplus land passed to the Crown, and other dubious Crown purchases.
+By 1865 Ngāpuhi had lost in excess of 72,000 hectares of land in Hokianga and the Bay of Islands through pre-treaty claims by Europeans, so-called surplus land passed to the Crown, and other dubious Crown purchases.

 After 1865 over 201,000 hectares of Ngāpuhi land went through the Native Land Court.
 Land that was traditionally owned by the community was given to individuals.
 This made it easier for the Crown and European settlers to buy Māori land.
 By 1908 only 61,000 hectares remained in Māori hands.

-In 1975 Whina Cooper, a descendant of Waimirirangi, brought the issue to prominence when she led a march to Parliament, to protest the loss of Māori land.
+In 1975 Whina Cooper, a descendant of Waimirirangi, brought the issue to prominence when she led a march from Te Tai Tokerau to Parliament to protest against the loss of Māori land.
 In later life, she was often called ‘Te Whāea-o-te-motu’ (the mother of the nation) for her contribution to Māori land rights.

 In 2013, 125,000 people identified themselves as Ngāpuhi.
 There are 55 marae in the Hokianga, the Bay of Islands and Whāngārei (not including those of related tribes in Whāngārei, the Kaipara and Muriwhenua), and 150 sub-tribes.